 Build your site by running the hugo command.
 Then host it for free using Github Pages or Netlify (refer to above section).
 Alternatively, copy the generated public/ directory (by FTP, Rsync, etc.) to your production web server (such as your university’s hosting service).

-Feel free to star the project on Github and monitor the commits for updates.
-Release notes for notable updates are also available to aid upgrading your site.
+Feel free to star the project on Github to help keep track of updates and check out the release notes prior to updating your site.

-Before upgrading Academic, it is recommended to make a backup of your entire website directory, or at least your themes/academic directory.
+Before updating Academic, it is recommended to make a backup of your entire website directory, or at least your themes/academic directory.

-Before upgrading for the first time, the remote origin repository should be renamed to upstream:
+Before updating for the first time, the remote origin repository should be renamed to upstream:

 $ cd themes/academic